Old California porcelain enamel traffic signs

 1958 CSAA erects signs for 24 counties and 114 cities.

-1964 DOH replaces black and white shield with new green and white reflectorized aluminum sign.
+1964 DOH replaces black and white bear shield with new green and white reflectorized aluminum sign.
+Most signs are now made of reflectorized sheeting on aluminum.

 1969 CSAA ceases erecting signs after 61 years.